 There are a few things to consider when piloting or implementing Cogniti at your institution.

-Please note that Cogniti is still an early-stage pilot being developed by a team at the University of Sydney, and we welcome collaborators from other institutions in our journey.
+Cogniti is in active development by a team at the University of Sydney, and we welcome collaborators from other institutions in our journey.

 Governance #